 But how?
-How could a relevant name be less memorable than a nonword — a name with no relevance to the product?
+How could a relevant name be less memorable than an irrelevant nonword?

-Here’s the reason: Based on EEG patterns, we think of brand names in the same way that we think of people:
+Here’s the reason: Based on brain studies, we think of brand names in the same way that we think of people:

 …brand names tend to be processed through semantic routes.
 Similar to proper names and nonwords, they are represented in the lexical systems of both hemispheres.
 (Cheung, Chan, & Sze, 2010, p.
 1)

-But when is the last time you met somebody named Tall Skinny Man?
+When is the last time you met somebody named Tall Skinny Man?
 You haven’t.
-Not only would that name sound unusual, but your brain would struggle to encode it.
+Your brain would struggle to encode it.

-Therefore, avoid the top-right and extreme left of the scatterplot:
+Therefore, avoid the top right and extreme left of the scatterplot (Robertson, 1989).

 Which Names Are Distinctive?